PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* System's usualy has Common Statements Document & in this document actual domain name should be provided.
+* System's usualy has Common Statements Document & in this document actual domain name has to be provided.
 * How System's Administrator starts working with a System without training from a Security Representative of a System?
 Common questions, documentation & procedures could be provided through Distance Technologies too, e.g. Teams, Skype, Zoom...
 Software Products & When there exists Systems, that goes through Accreditation, e.g. [NKSC](https://www.nksc.lt/akreditacija.html), they could use their own Solutions or purchase Available ones, that meet all requirements.
 This could be something as a Black Chamber of [simonsingh.net](https://simonsingh.net/The_Black_Chamber/) and based on defined policy, e.g. [europa.eu](https://lithuania.representation.ec.europa.eu/europos-komisijos-vaizdo-stebejimo-politika_lt).
 * People with the same First Name and Last Name could be mistaken, e.g. f.last_name@domain.com, first_name.last_name@domain.com.
 PGP/GPG Keys could be mistaken or even could go through evil middle-man.
 ```